Mattress Cleaning Guide

 If it happens, here's how to clean it:

 Hopefully, the mattress had a sheet on it — use that to get any solids out of the way.
-If not, put on some gloves and grab a trash bag and some paper towels to clear any solids off the mattress.
+If not, put on some gloves, grab a trash bag, and some paper towels to clear any solids off the mattress.

 Blot any fluids off the mattress as best you can with a dry towel.

-Sprinkle baking soda across the affected area and let sit for 10 minutes.
+Sprinkle baking soda across the affected area and let it sit for 10 minutes.

 Using your enzyme cleaner, spray the area and let it sit for a few minutes.